yw0nam/Adaspeech/README.md

 # AdaSpeech 1 - PyTorch Implementation

-This is a PyTorch implementation of Microsoft's text-to-speech system [**AdaSpeech: Adaptive Text to Speech for Custom Voice**](https://arxiv.org/abs/2103.00993).
+This is a unofficial PyTorch implementation of Microsoft's text-to-speech system [**AdaSpeech: Adaptive Text to Speech for Custom Voice**](https://arxiv.org/abs/2103.00993).

 This project is based on [ming024's implementation](https://github.com/ming024/FastSpeech2) of FastSpeech.
 Feel free to use/modify the code.